mrpotatoes/functional-programming-in-js-reference/docs/foundational/adts/sums-products.md

 }
 ```

 In most languages this would break if we directly accessed properties on either event but since they are tagged you're good to go.
+Now, remember, JavaScript doesn't have an in-language support for tagging to make it safe (or at least I am not aware that it can be done currently in ES6+).

 ## They are general
 A great example is the `Maybe` type.
 It allows for safe management of `null` values.
 Or the `Either` type that allows for safe use of code that throws `exception`s.
 Quick example: